 - 4 CEUs for the Northeast Organic Farming Association's AOLCP certification

-- Massachusetts Association of Landscape Professionals MCLP credits have been requested
+- 1 credit for the Massachusetts Association of Landscape Professionals MCLP certification

-- Golf Course Superintendents Association of America CGCS credits have been requested
+- 0.25 Education Points for the Golf Course Superintendents Association of America CGCS certification

 Jason Lanier at (413) 545-2965, Mary Owen at (508) 892-0382, or e-mail firstname.lastname@example.org